untoldengine/UntoldEngine/docs/API/UsingRootMotion.md

   shorter clips.
 - Switching clips re-baselines the extraction: the first frame after a `changeAnimation` contributes no delta.
+- One-shot channels (`repeatAnimation` off) clamp at their last key, and root motion clamps with them: a lunge travels its authored distance and stops, with no spurious loop correction.
 - Gameplay code can still move the entity (steering, knockback); root motion adds deltas rather than overwriting the transform.
 - Hierarchical assets (loaded via `setEntityMeshAsync`) keep their